Ahmad-AL-Ahmady/Bankist-App/README.md

 - **Loan Request**: Users can request loans if they meet certain criteria.
 - **Account Closure**: Option to close the account if the username and PIN match.
 - **Sorting**: Option to sort transactions by date.

+### Recent Updates

+- **Bankist App Data & Features Update**:
+  - Updated the app to include new account data with movement dates, currencies, and locales for a more realistic banking experience.
+  - Refactored the code responsible for the display and calculation of movements, balances, and summaries to accommodate these changes.
+  - Implemented features such as formatted date display using `Intl.DateTimeFormat()` and currency formatting with `Intl.NumberFormat()`, improving the app's localization.

 ## Technologies Used